typst/packages/packages/preview/backtrack/1.0.0/DOCS.md

 - `v0-2-0.observable` = `(0, 2, 0)`
 - `v2023-03-21.observable` = `(0, 0, 0, 2023, 3, 21)`

-This value is guaranteed to be iterable with a `for .. in` loop and to have an `at` method that gets the corresponding component at the given index.
+This value is guaranteed to be iterable and to have an `at` method that gets the component at the given index.
 While its specific value is unstable and shouldn't be relied on, the values produced by iterating over it or by its `at` method _are_ stable.
-No other guarantees are made—do not assume other array methods work on this value.
+No other guarantees are made—do not assume other methods work reliably even if they appear to.

 On compiler versions prior to 0.9.0, this is an `array` in all version objects;
 otherwise, this is a `version` in all version objects.